United States women's national soccer team: Algarve Cup

-The Algarve Cup is a global invitational tournament for national teams in women's soccer hosted by the Portuguese Football Federation (FPF).
+The Algarve Cup was a global invitational tournament for national teams in women's soccer hosted by the Portuguese Football Federation (FPF).
 Held annually in the Algarve region of Portugal since 1994, it has been one of the more prestigious women's soccer events other than the Women's World Cup and Olympic tournament, and it has been nicknamed the "Mini FIFA Women's World Cup."
 Since 2016, the SheBelieves Cup replaced it on the U.S. team's schedule.